MCHF & WHC HALL OF FAME INDUCTEE 2015

 Joe is a cowboy in the true sense of the word.
 His passion about the ranching life and pride in his stewardship of both the land and the animals is paramount as evidenced by his relentless work ethic and honest, straightforward attitude.
 If you don’t want to know the truth . . . don’t ask Joe.

-Joe continues to work “almost” single handedly running the RV Ranch as the foreman for 31 years and as everyone in the community knows after 52 years, he still has his “best hired hand” Wanda.
+Joe continues to work “almost” single handedly running the RV Ranch as the foreman for 31 years, and, as everyone in the community knows after 52 years, he still has his “best hired hand,” Wanda.
 His commitment to the community and ranching is legendary to all those who know Joe.